trelora/mobstore/README.md

 ### Docs

-Documentation and examples are available at http://trelora.github.io/mobstore/.
+Documentation and examples (works in progress!) are available at http://trelora.github.io/mobstore/.

 ### Contributing